-Include, on line 24, any other federal adjustments included in your federal adjusted gross income that are attributable to the Arizona source income reported on your 2019 Arizona nonresident return.
+On line 24, include any other federal adjustments included in your federal adjusted gross income that are attributable to the Arizona source income reported on your 2022 Arizona nonresident return.

 Line 25 - Federal Adjusted Gross Income

 Subtract line 24 from line 23 in the FEDERAL column.